 NGC 2903 is a barred spiral galaxy in constellation Leo.

-By toggling between the images it can be seen that the HII regions correlate with bluish regions.
-That's because the HII gas clouds typically contain many young (blue) stars.
-Furthermore the HII regions probably also emit [OIII] light
+By toggling between the images (click on the button) it can be seen that the HII regions (reddish) correlate with bluish regions.
+That's because the HII gas clouds typically contain many young (blue) stars which are also responsible for the ionization.
+Furthermore the HII regions also emit [OIII] and H-beta light

 which is collected by the blue filter.

-The small low surface brightness galaxy in the bottom left quarter is UGC 5086.
+The small low surface brightness galaxy on the left side is UGC 5086.

 Total exposure times: |